 Leases arise from contracts which convey the right to control the use of identified property or equipment for a period of time in exchange for consideration.
 Our leasing arrangements are primarily for office space we use to conduct our operations.
 In addition, there are automobiles and a small amount of office equipment leased.
 We determine whether contracts include a lease at the inception date, which is generally upon contract signing, considering factors such as whether the contract includes an asset which is physically distinct, which party obtains substantially all of the capacity and economic benefit of the asset, and which party directs how, and for what purpose, the asset is used during the contractual period of use.
 Our leases commence when the lessor makes the asset available for our use.
 At commencement we record a lease liability at the present value of future lease payments, net of any future lease incentives to be received.
 Some of our lease agreements include cancellable future periods subject to termination or extension options.
 We include cancellable lease periods in our future lease payments when we are reasonably certain to continue to utilize the asset for those periods.
-We calculate the present value of future lease payments over a similar term.
+We calculate the present value of future lease payments at commencement using a discount rate which we estimate as the collateralized borrowing rate we believe that would be incurred on our future lease payments over a similar term.
 At commencement we also record a corresponding right-of-use asset, which is calculated based on the amount of the lease liability, adjusted for any advance lease payments paid, initial direct costs incurred or lease incentives received prior to commencement.
 Right-of-use assets are subject to evaluation for impairment or disposal on a basis consistent with other long-lived assets.

 Leases are classified at commencement as either operating or finance leases.
-As of June 30, 2019, all of our leases are classified as operating leases.
+As of September 30, 2019, all of our leases are classified as operating leases.
 Rent expense for operating leases is recognized on the straight-line method over the term of the agreement beginning on the lease commencement date.